This article is also available in following languages:

 CAUTION: Heated parts can cause severe burns!

-- Make sure that the set temperature (280 °C) didn't change.
+Make sure that the printer is still on the screen described in step 3c, and that the set temperature (280 °C) didn't change.
 Holding the heater block with your spanner, carefully screw the new nozzle in and tighten it gently, but firmly.
 Do not use excessive force!